common-voice/common-voice/docs/submitting-bulk-sentences.md

 After dragging to upload your file, you'll be asked to check a box to confirm that these sentences are in the public domain.
 Check this box and press 'Submit' to send your bulk sentence upload to the Common Voice team for processing.

+## After Submitting Your Bulk Sentences

+Once your file has been sent, our team will quality control the bulk sentence submission by asking a community member from the same language community to evaluate a randomly selected sample of sentences from your file.
+After quality control checks have been passed, our engineers with merge your approved bulk setences file into the text corpus for the appropriate language.
+If we have questions or concerns with your bulk sentence sumission, our team will contact you to discuss them.

+There is currently a backlog for bulk sentence review, so there may be a short wait for your sentence to be processed.

 ## Questions or Problems with Bulk Sentence Uploads
 Email the team at commonvoice@mozilla.org for support or with your questions.